 Large-scale manufacturing occurs especially in the northern Highveld area, particularly chrome-alloy and steel manufacturing.
 In the Lowveld subregion, industries concentrate on manufacturing products from agricultural and raw forestry material.
-The growth in demand for goods and services for export via Maputo will stimulate manufacturing in the province.
+The growth in demand for goods and services for export via Maputo is expected to stimulate manufacturing in the province.